 - (a) TennCare Managed Care Organizations (MCOs) other than TennCare Select. - Individuals or families determined eligible for TennCare shall select a health plan (Managed Care Organization/MCO) at the time of application.
 The health plan must be available in the Grand Division of the State in which the enrollee lives.
-All family members living in the same household and enrolled in TennCare must be assigned to the same MCO except children determined by the Bureau to be eligible to enroll in TennCare Select.
+Every attempt will be made to enroll eligible family members in the same MCO with the exception of a family member assigned by the Bureau to TennCare Select.
 An enrollee is given his choice of MCOs when possible.
 If the requested MCO cannot accept new enrollees, the Bureau will assign each enrollee to an MCO that is accepting new enrollees.
 If no MCO is available to enroll new members in the enrollee's Grand Division, the enrollee will be assigned to TennCare Select until such time as another MCO becomes available.
-The Bureau may also assign TennCare children with special health care needs to TennCare Select. - 2.
-A TennCare enrollee may change MCOs one (1) time within the initial forty-five (45) calendar days (inclusive of mail time) from the date of the letter informing him of his MCO assignment, if there is another MCO in the enrollee's Grand Division that is currently permitted by the Bureau to accept new enrollees.
-No additional changes will be allowed except as otherwise specified in these rules.
-An enrollee shall remain a member of the designated plan until he is given an opportunity to change once each year during an annual change period.
-The annual change period will occur each year in March for enrollees in West Tennessee, in May for enrollees in Middle Tennessee, and in July for enrollees in East Tennessee.
-Thereafter, an MCO change is permitted only during an annual change period, unless the Bureau authorizes a change as the result of the resolution of an appeal requesting a "hardship" reassignment as specified in paragraph (2)(b) below.
-When an enrollee changes MCOs, the enrollee's medical care will be the responsibility of the current MCO until he is enrolled in the requested MCO.
+The Bureau may also assign TennCare children with special health care needs to TennCare Select.